 Here is a sampling of our Social Action Projects.
 We hope you will join us - it's great to volunteer!

-- JF &CS Family Table Linda Mesnik has been making deliveries from the temple to the JF&CS site, but our Tuna and Salmon collections are down.
-Our monthly commitment is 100 cans of tuna and 25 cans of salmon.
+- JF &CS Family Table Bring a can of tuna, our monthly commitment is 100 cans of tuna and 25 cans of salmon.
 A beautiful wooden collection box is always in our Temple lobby for your tuna and salmon donations.
-Volunteer opportunities for packing and distributing food for Family Table are available by contacting Nancy Krieger, email@example.com.
+Volunteer opportunities for packing and distributing food for Family Table are available by contacting Nancy Krieger, [email protected].

 - Mozart School The Literacy project has begun and our volunteers are tutoring and reading to children.
 Nancy Krieger, [email protected] is the contact person for the literacy effort.
 A special project to commemorate our congregation's 10th anniversary with the Perlman family will support the Mozart School.

-- K'Sharim Dinner Wecontinue a TBS tradition of providing a Shabbat dinner and service for the K'Sharim group from JBBBS (Jewish Big Brother Big Sister).
+- K'Sharim Dinner We continue a TBS tradition of providing a Shabbat dinner and service for the K'Sharim group from JBBBS (Jewish Big Brother Big Sister).
 K'Sharim is a group of Jewish adults with developmental disabilities who meet regularly for social events.
-We are so pleased to invite the K'Sharim members to join us for Shabbat Dinner, Service and Oneg at 6:15, Fri, April 11, Shabbat HaGadol.
-Contact Alison Davis, email@example.com for more information.